jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 }, workers=10)
 ```

-- Use a foreach (JOIN) operator with a LET expression (lazy evaluator) to search across two queries, and bring the results together (runs one query given by the rows arg, then for each row emitted, build a new scope in which to evaluate another query given by the query arg)
+- Use a foreach (JOIN) operator with a LET expression (stored query - lazy evaluator) to search across two queries, and bring the results together (runs one query given by the rows arg, then for each row emitted, build a new scope in which to evaluate another query given by the query arg)

 ```
 LET myprocess = SELECT Exe FROM pslist(pid=getpid())